2captcha/.github/profile/README.md

 ## Join the team 👪

 There are many ways to contribute, of which development is only one!
-Find out how to get involved, including as AI experts, scrapers, developers, helping others, and much more! 😍
+Find your next job.
+Open positions: AI experts, scrapers, developers, technical support, and much more! 😍

 [<img src="https://github.com/2captcha/.github/assets/38065632/d8bd5d7d-dc93-452d-9762-4090add4b295" width="80" height="30" />](mailto:job@2captcha.com)